How to Cope and Consolidate Your Credit Card Debt When Unemployed

 Help with utility bills through the LIHEAP program

-Supplemental Nutrition Assistance Benefits (food stamps)
+Supplemental Nutrition Assistance Program (food stamps)

 Temporary Assistance for Needy Families (TANF)